Jordan Geller: Bowerman buried Moon Shoe

 In 2014, Jeff Wasson, a utilities worker, sold an early prototype shoe that he found in Nike co-founder Bill Bowerman's backyard to Geller for $1,500.
-The shoe is believed to be a prototype of the Nike Moon Shoe, the first shoe Nike made under their previous name, "Blue Ribbon Sports."
-Wasson frequently visited Bowerman's home for meter readings and, after Bowerman died in 1999, Wasson was asked by one of Bowerman's sons to help remove some trees from the property.
+The shoe is believed to be a prototype of the Nike Moon Shoe, the first shoe Nike made under their previous name, Blue Ribbon Sports.
+Wasson frequently visited Bowerman's home for meter readings.
+After Bowerman died in 1999, Wasson was asked by one of Bowerman's sons to help remove some trees from the property.
 While the two were working, they uncovered a buried trash pile that contained about a dozen shoes and a waffle iron (which was used to mold the soles of the shoes) in Bowerman's backyard.
 Bowerman's son allowed Wasson to keep one of the shoes where he stored it in his car for a few years.
 Wasson sold the shoe to Geller after a neighbor saw Geller featured on Pawn Stars.
 Geller framed the shoe over his fireplace.

-Covert Moon Shoes
+Covert's Moon Shoes

 Geller acquired a pair of Moon Shoes owned by American runner Mark Covert for an undisclosed amount in 2015.
 Prior to the 1972 Olympic Marathon Trials held in Eugene, Oregon, Covert entered an early Nike store to receive a free T-shirt and was given a pair of the Moon Shoes by Geoff Hollister, Nike's third employee.
 The shoe featured an innovative "waffle sole," designed by Bowerman, and was reportedly more comfortable than other running shoes at that time.
 Covert was one of five runners to wear the Moon Shoe at the start of his race, but the only one to finish—giving him the distinction of being "the first runner to ever cross a finish line in a pair of Nikes."
 Covert's shoes became highly collectible over the years, and he was finally convinced by Geller to sell them.
 Nike had also approached Covert to purchase the shoes but purportedly offered him a lower price than Geller.
 Geller revealed the shoes at an event at the Oregon Historical Society in 2016.

-Mortenson Moon Shoes
+Mortenson's Moon Shoes

 Geller auctioned off a pair of Moon Shoes belonging to retired runner Bruce Mortenson for $11,200 in 2016.
 Mortenson acquired the shoes during the 1972 Olympic Trials.
 Mortenson did not qualify for the team but kept the shoes and wore them in future races.
 Mortenson decided to sell his shoes after hearing how fellow runner Mark Covert sold his Moon Shoes to Geller.
 The shoes contained no laces, and the soles were crumbled.
 According to Geller, the winner of the auction was an avid sneaker collector based in Malaysia.